AI-Engineer-Foundation/agent-protocol/README.md

   </a>
 </p>

 The AI agent space is young.
 Most developers are building agents in their own way.
+This creates a challenge:
-This creates a challenge - it's hard to communicate with different agents since the interface is often different every time.
+It's hard to communicate with different agents since the interface is often different every time.
 Because we struggle with communicating with different agents, it's also hard to compare them easily.
-Additionally, the benefit of having a single communication interface makes it easier to develop devtools that works with agents out of the box.
+Additionally, if we had a single communication interface with agents, it'd also make it easier developing devtools that works with agents out of the box.

 We present the **Agent Protocol** - a single common interface for communicating with agents.
 Any agent developer can implement this protocol.